ericstephan/gridappsd-docs/docs/source/using_gridappsd/api_examples/pg_data_manager.rst

 	}

-Query Object Dictionary By Type
+Query Object Dictionary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Returns details for either all objects of a particular type or a particular object based on the object Id.
+Ejither the object type or id is required, but not both.

 Allowed parameters are:

-- objectType – type of objects you wish to return details for.
 - modelId - model that you wish to return objects from.
+- objectType (not required if objectId is set) – type of objects you wish to return details for.
-- objectId (optional) - mrid of the object you wish to return details for.
-If not provided it will return all of the specified type.
+- objectId (not required if objectType is set) - mrid of the object you wish to return details for, if set this will override objectType.
 - resultFormat – XML/JSON ,  Will return result bindings based on the select part of the query string.

 Example Request:   goss.gridappsd.process.request.data.powergridmodel